saint-james-fr/batch-json-email-n8n/README.md

 The script uses two files in the same directory to manage its state:

 - `failed.txt`: If a batch fails to send (e.g., due to a network error or non-2xx response from the webhook), the **0-based index** of that failed batch is appended to this file.
 This allows for targeted retries later.
-- `next.txt`: _(Currently only read)_ The script checks for this file on startup.
+- `next.txt`: The script checks for this file on startup.
 If it exists, it reads the number inside and uses it as the starting batch index, overriding the `START` environment variable.
 This is intended to allow resuming from the exact point of interruption, although the current script version doesn't automatically _write_ to this file after each successful batch.
 You have to do it manually running `echo "someNumber" > next.txt`.

 ## Retrying Failed Batches